rescuezilla/rescuezilla/docs/build_instructions/BUILD.ISO.IMAGE.md

 git submodule update --recursive
 # Optional: Build only the standalone deb packages without bothering with the live environment
 make deb

+# Optional: A Rescuezilla contributor suggests building on a ramdisk for increased build perfomance.
+# Most users may choose to skip the ramdisk steps due to high RAM requirements, and the increased
+# build complexity.
+It's possible to build with eg, `BASE_BUILD_DIRECTORY=/mnt/ramdisk make focal`
+# or copy the whole source folder into ramdisk.
+It's recommended you skip these steps if unsure.
+mkdir /mnt/ramdisk/
+sudo mount -t tmpfs -o rw,size=7G tmpfs /mnt/ramdisk/ rsync -av `pwd` /mnt/ramdisk cd /mnt/ramdisk

 # Build the amd64 ISO image based on Ubuntu 20.04 (Focal), and the deb files.
 # This should work on Ubuntu or Ubuntu-derived distributions, but is _not_ recommended
 # Debian or Debian-derived environments (see "EFI Secure Boot" section below).